 Inversion Table Pros and Cons

-The practice of inversion therapy dates back to ancient times.
-It’s popular because it naturally relieves the pain we commonly feel in our back.
+Inversion tables are becoming so popular because it naturally relieves the pain we so commonly feel in our backs.
 There are many other benefits, which we’ll go over later on.
 In this article, we are going to focus on inversion table pros and cons.

 What is Inversion Therapy?

-While it might sound intricate to someone who doesn’t know what inversion therapy is, it’s really quite simple.
+While it may sound like an intricate process to someone who doesn’t know what inversion therapy is, it’s really quite simple.
 The only thing required in order to practice inversion therapy is for you to invert yourself at an angle with your head lower than your feet.
-Because of this positioning, the back can be relieved of pain.
+Because of this positioning, the back can be then relieved of pain.

-You might have the misconception that inversion therapy requires you to be at a full, upside down inversion in order to gain the benefits.
+With that being said, you might have the misconception that inversion therapy requires you to be at a full, upside down 180 degree angle in order to gain the benefits.
 This isn’t true.
-If you have the right equipment (like an inversion table), you’ll have the ability to safely invert at an angle you are comfortable with.
+If you have the right equipment (like an inversion table), you’ll have the ability to safely invert at any angle you are comfortable with.

 Inversion Table Pros and Cons